-This year, since it’s our Saturday Night dance time, I won’t post his amazing work with John Mayall’s Bluesbreakers, or anything from his time with the Yardbirds or Cream, since none of his work with those groups really was danceable.
-Great blues, great psychedelic electric guitar pyrotechnics, but not exactly music to sheik yerbouti.
-Next year I’ll do a lot more related to his amazing blues work.
+This year, since I don’t have time, I won’t post his amazing work with John Mayall’s Bluesbreakers, or anything from his time with the Yardbirds or Cream, since that would take a day to prepare.
+Great blues, great psychedelic electric guitar pyrotechnics, and next year I’ll do a lot more related to his amazing blues work.
 For now ....

-We’ll continue this dance stomp fest with Eric playing with Buddy Guy, Robert Cray, Jimmie Vaughan, and Hubert Sumlin in a very live smokin’ version of the Robert Johnson blues classic “Sweet Home Chicago”
+We’ll continue with Eric playing with Buddy Guy, Robert Cray, Jimmie Vaughan, and Hubert Sumlin in a very live smokin’ version of the Robert Johnson blues classic “Sweet Home Chicago”

 Here’s Eric live doing the Bob Marley classic!
 Reggae down!!
 “I Shot the Sheriff”